A2osX/A2osX/.Docs/Command Guide.md

 | --- | --- |
 | CUT \<opt\> "line"   or  <br>  CMD \| CUT \<opt\> |  -H : This help screen <br> -F nn : Output field nn <br> -M nn : Output starting at nn <br> -N nn : Output Ending at nn <br> -S ch : Change default SPACE separator to 'ch' |

-The CUT command is used to extract a subpart or portion of a string.
-Use this command to simply extract substrings much like Basic's MID, LEFT, or RIGHT might be used.
+The CUT command is used to extract a sub-part or portion of a string.
+Use this command to simply extract sub-strings much like Basic's MID, LEFT, or RIGHT might be used.
 It can also be used within the powerful FOR NEXT construct to process fields of columns from files or the output of processes.

 As an example, normally when you execute the **LS -L /** command you get output similar to: